3 Home Remedies for Dogs that Have Eaten Chocolate

 3. Don’t Use Activated Charcoal at Home

-Some vets may administer activated charcoal (by mixing it into the dog’s drinking water) to treat your dog’s chocolate poisoning problem.
+Some vets may administer activated charcoal to treat your dog’s chocolate poisoning problem.
 Activated charcoal can help by preventing the theobromine (the “toxic” component of chocolate) from getting absorbed by the dog’s body.

 Unless you really know what you are doing, we don’t recommend giving your dog activated charcoal without the supervision or direction of a vet.
 Activated charcoal comes with its own risks, one of which is the potential of overdosing your dog.